andifalk/microservices-auth-authz-spring-security/lab1/README.md

 ### (Optional) Step 4: Custom JWT converter

-TODO, start again here
+The third option is the one with the most effort.
+Here we completely map token claim values int a _User_ object.

-To add our custom mapping for a JWT access token Spring Security requires us to implement the interface _Converter<Jwt, AbstractAuthenticationToken>_.
+To implement a full custom mapping for a JWT access token Spring Security requires us to implement the interface _Converter<Jwt, AbstractAuthenticationToken>_.

 ```java